tjcdev/ml-cheatsheets/MODELLING.md

 ### Boosting

+Boosting is an iterative technique which adjust the weight of an observation based on the last classification.

 - Refers to any ensemble method that combines several weak learners into a strong learner
 - The general idea of most boosting methods is to train predictors sequentially, each trying to correct its predecessor.
 - By far the most popular boosting methods are AdaBoost and Gradient Boost